icefallgames/SCICompanion/SCICompanion/Docs/source/Tutorial/AddingObjects.rst

 .. image:: tutimages/Box.jpg

 Next, go back to the rm110.sc script and place the cursor at the bottom.
 Right-click *InsertObject->Prop*.
-Give it a name *theBox*, and set its view property to 123 (this is the Box view).
+Give it a name *theBox*, and set its view property to 123 (this is the Box view included in the template game).
 It should look like this:

 .. code-block:: python
     :emphasize-lines: 3